 McGilvray "Seven Bridges" Road

-The 4,000-acre Van Loon State Wildlife Area contains six historic McGilvray arch truss bridges over the Black River built circa 1892.
-Hiking the paths from one bridge to the next is a wonderful way to see the bottomlands as well as all of the region-Æs woodpecker species, Bald Eagle and Red-shouldered Hawks.
-The vast bottomlands offer year-round birding opportunities.
-In spring, high water in the Black River makes much of the land along Hwy.
-53 impassable.
-However, the highway still offers good visual access to the landscape.
+The 4,000-acre Van Loon State Wildlife Area contains five historic McGilvray arch truss bridges over the channels of the Black River bottom lands.
+These rare bridges were built between 1905 and 1908.
+Hiking the paths from one bridge to the next is a wonderful way to see the bottom-lands as well as all of the region's woodpecker species, Bald Eagle, and Red-shouldered Hawks.
+The vast bottom-lands offer year-round birding opportunities.
+In spring, high water in the Black River attracts ample excellent waterfowl and warbler viewing from the McGilvray Road bridges trail.